 Mind Your Mental Health

-With your help, we can bring awareness to the prevalence of disparities with minority mental health care in our communities.
-It’s our job to help end the stigma surrounding mental health by sharing resources and starting conversations.
-Throughout the month of July, we encourage family, friends, and loved ones to learn more about BIPOC Mental Health Month.
+With your help, we can bring awareness to the prevalence of mental health conditions in our communities.
+It’s our job to help end the stigma surrounding addictions and mental health by sharing resources and starting conversations.
+Throughout the month of May, we encourage family, friends, and loved ones to learn more about mental health.

 Here are some important facts you should know: